4 Machine learning pipeline

 • adjust the ‘type’ argument in the predict(…) method (the default is to predict classes)

-• when predicting probabilities, the randomForest will return a matrix, a column for each class, we are interested in the probability of surviving (so the second column)
+• when predicting probabilities, the randomForest will return a matrix, a column for each class, we are interested in the probability of an interaction (so the second column)

 • use more features and do feature engineering!